gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-As alternative, an SCTP Endpoint acting as responder willing to support only Protected associations shall consider INIT chunk not containing the PROTECTED parameter as an error, thus it will reply with an ERROR chunk according to what specified in {{enoprotected}} indicating that the mandatory PROTECTED option is missing.
+As alternative, an SCTP Endpoint acting as responder willing to support only Protected associations shall consider INIT chunk not containing the PROTECTEDASSOC parameter as an error, thus it will reply with an ERROR chunk according to what specified in {{enoprotected}} indicating that the mandatory PROTECTEDASSOC parameter is missing.

-An SCTP Endpoint acting as responder, when receiving an INIT chunk with CRYPT parameter, will search the list of Protection Engines for a common choice and will reply with INIT-ACK containing the PROTECTED parameter with the chosen Protection Engine.
+An SCTP Endpoint acting as responder, when receiving an INIT chunk with CRYPT parameter, will search the list of Protection Engines for a common choice and will reply with INIT-ACK containing the PROTECTEDASSOC parameter with the chosen Protection Engine.
 When the responder cannot find a supported Protection Engine, it will reply with ABORT and ERROR according to {{eprotlist}}.